Logo Outpost The Hague Sitemap

 Cycling:

 Cyclists are not allowed to cycle on pavements (sidewalks) in The Netherlands.
 There are cycle paths all over to ensure cyclists’ safety.
 Cyclists are expected to signal any change of direction by hand.
 Beware of small but fast motorbikes that also use the cycle paths.
 Observe the special traffic lights for cyclists at major intersections.
 If there is no bike path, cyclists may ride on the street, keeping to the right as much as possible.
 You are advised to keep you bike under lock when not in use and park it at secure bicycle shelters whenever possible to avoid theft.
 Cycling when drunk or not using your lights at night will incur a fine.
-Be aware of tram tracks.
-If you have to cross tram tracks do it at an angle.

 Banking